-The only bright side is that in the mean time I had the pleasure of meeting a floral star and grow slow advocate, Ariella Chezar.
+The bright side is that in the mean time I had the pleasure of meeting a floral star and grow slow advocate, Ariella Chezar.

 The color palate was incredibly harmonious, but of even more interest was that they were all "spring" flowers and grown local.
 The Narcissus even came from Ariella's own farm, Zonneveld.
 "Just because you can buy flowers out of season, doesn't mean that you should," -Ariella Chezar

-As Ariella describes it, slow flowers that are not mass produced and grown in season have a "life force" that is vibrant and undeniable making them infinitely more beautiful then a flower traveling far from home.
+As Ariella describes it, slow flowers that are not mass produced and grown in season have a "life force" that is vibrant and undeniable making them infinitely more beautiful than a flower traveling far from home.
 After working with this gorgeous product, it is hard to argue.

 Below are some resources for slow flowers and seeds:

 Floret Flower Farm (for seeds to plant local)

 Next Week: Prepping for a Courtyard Wedding